rojspencer/molokai/README.md

 # Molokai Color Scheme for Vim

+NOTE: This is a fork made to adjust for use in terminals with transparent backgrounds.

 Molokai is a Vim port of the monokai theme for TextMate originally created by Wimer Hazenberg.

 By default, it has a dark gray background based on the version created by Hamish Stuart Macpherson for the E editor.